Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of word-representable co-bipartite graphs

 \section{Forbidden induced subgraph characterization of word-representable co-bipartite graphs}

 For a co-bipartite graph $G = (X, Y)$, we define $M(G) = \{m_{ij}\}$ to be a $(0,1)$-matrix whose rows correspond to the partition $X$ and whose columns correspond to the partition $Y$, where $m_{ij} = 1$ if and only if the corresponding row vertex and column vertex are adjacent in $G$.
 In this section, we establish a connection between the circularly compatible ones property of matrices, introduced by Tucker in~\cite{MR2618994}, and semi-transitive co-bipartite graphs, thereby providing a forbidden induced subgraph characterization of the latter.
+Since the characterization of word-representable co-bipartite graphs given by Das and Ramesh in~\cite{das2025representation} involves monotonicity, we are naturally motivated to consider the circularly compatible ones property, which also incorporates a monotonicity condition.

 In~\cite{mdsafe2}, Safe provided a minimal forbidden submatrix characterization and a linear-time recognition algorithm for the circularly compatible ones property.
 Consequently, by establishing a connection between semi-transitive co-bipartite graphs and the circularly compatible ones property of matrices, we obtain a minimal forbidden induced subgraph characterization for semi-transitive co-bipartite graphs.
 Before presenting the main result, we summarize the preliminaries concerning the circularly compatible ones property.
 Throughout this section, for any two vertices $x$ and $y$ in an oriented graph, we write $x \rightarrow y$ if there exists an arc between $x$ and $y$ in the given orientation.